A Celiac’s Gluten Free Guide to South Korea

 Note that references to Naver below are a reference to Naver map, essentially South Korea’s primary listing site for restaurants and cafes and other food and drink, like Yelp and Google Maps had a baby.
 It offers hyperlocal information, user reviews, menus, prices, and directions.

-• 모닐이네하우스 monil2_house Gluten free bread & dessert café: A staple that shows up on nearly all blogs and facebook recommendations.
-This 100% GF bakery offers a wide variety of baked goods including breads, cakes, bagels, and churros, as well as breakfast items and sandwiches.
+• 모닐이네하우스 monil2_house Gluten free bread & dessert café: A staple that shows up on nearly all blogs and Facebook recommendations, visited by Montana during her trip This 100% GF bakery offers a wide variety of baked goods including breads, cakes, bagels, and churros, as well as breakfast items and sandwiches.

 Gmanim South Korea Gluten Free restaurant in Seoul